aaaaadrien/pamageli/README.md

 # pamageli
-Package Manager for Gentoo Linux (and Calculate Linux)
+PAckage MAnager for GEntoo LInux (and Calculate Linux)